 Bionic exoskeletons are an emerging technology being used in warehousing to support the lifting and rotating movements of humans in an effort to reduce load bearing injuries and improve the health and safety of logistics employees.
 Examples include LG's CLOi SuitBot, Panasonic's Assist Suit and GEODIS.
 These exoskeletons aim to support mobility, reduce fatigue, prevent injury, and increase lower limb strength.
-Respectively, respectively, and increase lower limb strength.
 Exoskeletons are already being adopted in manufacturing, for example in Ford and BMW factories.